spl01tprivate/StarControl/README.md

 ![Schematic_Star-Control_2021-10-06](https://user-images.githubusercontent.com/33253725/149627361-69b01865-dca2-4f18-b78a-5a95abb0b29b.png)

 ## Battery concept & Vehicle wiring
-Because all of this relys on the power of my vehicle's battery I made a concept on how to power the whole circutry without draining my battery if the car is sleeping.
+Because all of this relys on the power of my vehicle's battery I made a concept on how to power the whole circuitry without draining my battery if the car is sleeping.
 I decided to only power the MCUs if the car wakes up and therefore acitvates relay clamp 15.
 Then there is clamp 15R and the starter clamp 50 which I use as input signals to compute the state of the enigine (running or not).
 If the motor gets clamp 50 is pulled high during the starting process and 15R remains high until the key is rotated to state 15 in which the engine switches off.
 I also read the state of the DRLs which I decided to control myself with 2 MOSFETs.
 Unfortunately I ran into the problem that the ECU of the car notices that the current draw on the original DRL lines is 0 mA if not connected to ground and therefore displays a warning message on my head unit.
 I solved this problem by choosing accordingly dimensioned high power resisitors with metal heatsinks to spread the heat safely.
 Attached is a rough concept from the early development states of this project.

 ![Flowchart](https://user-images.githubusercontent.com/33253725/149628122-031fb700-c198-4e6d-90bc-a2dc74feb59b.png)